MaxsimJSDeveloper/todo-apollo/README.md

 ## Installation

-To install the project locally, follow these steps:
+For install the project locally, follow these steps:

 1. Clone the repository:
    ```bash